-Dr. Liz Wilcox and Dr. Marta Castelhano of the Cornell Veterinary Biobank in collaboration with the Cornell Feline Health Center are conducting a screening of healthy senior cats that can serve as controls for several genetic diseases.
+Dr. Isabel Hernandez and Dr. Marta Castelhano of the Cornell Veterinary Biobank in collaboration with the Cornell Feline Health Center are conducting a screening of healthy senior cats that can serve as controls for several genetic diseases.

 ELIGIBILITY: Cats need to be 10 years of age or older and have been recently deemed in good health from a veterinarian.
 All healthy pure breed and Domestic Short and Long Hair cats are eligible.
 Cats under 10 years of age or who have not been deemed in good health by a veterinarian recently are excluded.